sjkp/Microsoft-teams-docs/teams/design.md

 ﻿# Design a great Microsoft Teams (Preview) tab app

-While it's relatively easy to adapt a web app to become a Microsoft Teams tab app, it's worth considering which experiences and functionality in your app will work most effectively.
+While it's relatively easy to adapt a web app to become a Microsoft Teams tab app, you should consider which experiences and functionality in your app will work most effectively.

+>**Note:** Currently, developing tab apps is supported for channels in the Microsoft Teams desktop and web applications.
+It is not yet supported in the Microsoft Teams mobile apps or for private chats.

 ## Select relevant app functionality